Aashishsharma/Learnings/Flutter/Flutter.md

 Mobile UI framework for creating android + IOS apps
 Dart is used as a programing lang. for creating apps in flutter

-Components

-1. Widgets - everything inside a flutter app is a widgets (widget is a class)

 ## Dart

 Similar to java, statically typed (string can't be addigned to int vars)